jeffro256/carrot/src/carrot_raw.md

 ## Security properties

+Below are listed some security properties which are to hold for Carrot.
+Unless otherwise specified, all participants adhere to the decisional Diffie-Hellman assumption [[https://crypto.stanford.edu/~dabo/pubs/papers/DDH.pdf](https://crypto.stanford.edu/~dabo/pubs/papers/DDH.pdf)].
+In other words, unless otherwise specified, it is assumed that the decisional Diffie-Hellman problem is hard in Curve25519 and Ed25519.

 ### Balance recovery security

 The term "honest receiver" below means an entity with certain private key material correctly executing the balance recovery instructions of the addressing protocol as described above.
 A receiver who correctly follows balance recovery instructions but lies to the sender whether they received funds is still considered "honest".
 Likewise, an "honest sender" is an entity who follows the sending instructions of the addressing protocol as described above.
-In this subsection, all participants are assumed to adhere to the discrete log assumption.

 #### Completeness